RoxvilleRooster/easy-chair/savage_hap_leonard.md

  * Poverty: See Hap

 Edges:
- * Brawler: +2 to unarmed damage rolls
+ * Brawler: Toughness +1, add d4 to damage from fists; or increase it a die type if combined with Martial Artist, Claws, or similar abilities.
- * Brawny: Toughness +1; load limit is 8 x Str
+ * Brawny: Toughness +1; treat Strength as one die type higher for Encumbrance and Minimum Strength to use weapons, armor, or equipment.
- * Combat Reflexes: +2 to recover from being Shaken
+ * Combat Reflexes: +2 Spirit to recover from being Shaken
- * Martial Artist: Never considered unarmed, +d4 to unarmed damage rolls
+ * Martial Artist: Unarmed Fighting +1, fists and feet count as Natural Weapons, +d4 damage die to unarmed Fighting attacks (or increase die a step if you already have it).
- * Quick: Discard draw of 5 or less for new card
+ * Quick: Discard and redraw Action Cards of 5 or lower.
- * Two-Fisted: May attack with a weapon in each hand without multi-action penalty
+ * Two-Fisted: May make one extra Fighting roll with a second melee weapon in the off-hand at no Multi-Action penalty.

 ![Leonard](http://www.slate.com/content/dam/slate/blogs/outward/2016/03/02/hap_and_leonard_s_jim_mickle_interviewed/sdc065_handls1_hapleonard_truck20735_x2.jpg.CROP.promo-xlarge2.jpg)